 CELL PHONES and all other electronic devices must be turned off during class.
 No texting or other use is permitted during class.
 Use of electronic devices during class may result in the student being dismissed from the class.
+Sharing of classwork (scenes, monologues, etc.) via social media or other digital platforms is strictly prohibited.

 Poor ATTENDANCE can negatively affect a student's PERFORMANCE in class, as well as their scene partner's.
-Repeated absences and tardiness are grounds for dismissal from the Institute.
+Repeated absences and tardiness are grounds for academic probation and/or dismissal from the Institute.